tbfe-de/ChessClock/Step-00/README.md

 1. Set the player clocks to their default start time with the `r`-command.

-   Opionally that command may be followed by a different start time specified as minutes and seconds, separated by a colon.
+   Optionally that command may be followed by a different start time specified as minutes and seconds, separated by a colon.
    This time then becomes the default start time (until changed again with another `r` -command).